microsoft/ReSub/README.md

 ## ReSub v2

 For the 2.x+ ReSub releases, to get in line with the apparent future of React, we have changed how ReSub uses the React lifecycle functions to instead use the `getDerivedStateFromProps` path.
+See [this link](https://medium.com/swlh/lifecycle-state-and-getderivedstatefromprops-761b3a19c4e) for more details on the new lifecycle.
 This means that, for the standard happy path of just using `_buildState`, everything should keep working just like it used to.
-However, if you were doing hackery with the older React lifecycle functions (`componentWillMount`, `componentWillReceiveProps`, etc.), the behavior of your `this.state` may differ from what you're used to, and you should test that sort of thing pretty extensively.
-This should future-proof ReSub for a while, and play more nicely with the future async rendering that React is moving toward.
+However, if you were using the old React lifecycle functions (`componentWillMount`, `componentWillReceiveProps`, etc.) in any way, you will likely find those functions not being called anymore.
+This change should future-proof ReSub for a while, and play more nicely with the future async rendering path that React is moving toward.

 As a small secondary note, for 2.x+, we also removed support for the old-school manual subscriptions.
 We strongly suggest moving to either autosubscriptions (where ReSub's true differentiating value is) or, if you prefer manual subscriptions, directly subscribe to the stores in your component using whatever lifecycle you prefer.